- What does BrainStation do?

 - NYC Data Science Academy is another highly regarded option, though you should have some basic experience before applying.

-- Similarly, Bloc, Skillcrush, OpenClassrooms, and InternStreet are online bootcamps with tracks in web development and design.
+- Similarly, Bloc, Skillcrush, OpenClassrooms, Interaction Design Foundation, Helio Training, V School, and InternStreet are online bootcamps and resources with tracks in web development and design.
 Gymnasium is a free resource with courses in those subjects.

 - Current and aspiring project managers can benefit from taking the product management bootcamp at Product School or the courses at Product Academia.